What Is Proof of Insurance?

 You need proof of insurance when buying or renting a car, when a police officer stops you for a traffic incident, and after an accident.
 Courts may require you to show proof of insurance if you fail to provide it when a law enforcement officer asks for it or if you’ve been convicted of a serious traffic violation, like driving under the influence or reckless driving.

-This guide explains how proof of insurance works, what it looks like, and when you may need it.
+This guide explains how proof of insurance works, what it looks like, how to get it when you buy an insurance policy, and when you may need it.

 Quick Facts

-• Washington, D.C., and every state but New Hampshire require drivers to have at least a minimum amount of liability insurance.
+• Washington, D.C., and every state but New Hampshire requires drivers to have at least a minimum amount of liability insurance.

 • An insurance ID card that an insurer issues is valid proof of insurance.